DeathsDuels/DiscordOverlay/README.md

 - #9 DO NOT VK players for no reason!!!!!
 - #10 If you are being a nuisance admin action can be taken.

 VIP purchases can be made here!
-(NOT MONTHLY!)(ONE TIME ONLY!) https://ko-fi.com/deathsduels
+(ONE TIME ONLY!) https://ko-fi.com/deathsduels

 Any issues, make a Ticket in the Discord support-ticket section and an Admin will assist you.